 This refers to a display resolution that is four times that of 1080p HD.
 A 4K Ultra HD TV’s pixel resolution is a 3,840 x 2,160 grid in a 16:9 aspect ratio, resulting in nearly 8.3 million pixels.
 This increase in density adds striking detail and realism to an image and allows larger screens to be viewed from closer distances without individual pixels becoming visible.

 High Dynamic Range (HDR)

 High dynamic range is probably most familiar to people through the HDR mode on their digital cameras.
 It’s designed to deliver a picture that has greater details in the shadows and highlights, plus a wider range of colors.
 HDR in televisions pursues the same goal.
 The color palette is wider, blacks are deeper, and whites are brighter.
-Presently, there are two major HDR formats: HDR10 and Dolby Vision.
-The former is the HDR standard, but Dolby Vision offers a premium experience.
+Presently, there are two major HDR formats: HDR10 and Dolby Vision, with a third — HDR10+ — beginning to show up on new models.
+The first is the HDR standard, but Dolby Vision offers a premium experience.
 Consider a TV that supports both.
 HLG (Hybrid Log Gamma) is another recent addition to the HDR collection, which supports over-the-air (OTA) broadcast content with HDR.

 Full Array Local Dimming (FALD)